 Finance is a critical aspect of all venturing that every manager should understand.
-Regardless of profession or specialization, there is a greater need even much more now than before for every manager to understand important financial information such as the contents and meaning of records like the balance sheet, profit and loss account and cash flow statement.
+Regardless of profession or specialization, there is a greater need even much more now than before for every manager to understand important financial information such as the contents and meaning of records like the balance sheet, profit and loss account, and cash flow statement.

-This course is designed to give students an introduction to business finance to enable them contribute to the process of creating value through out each and every unit of their organizations.
+This course is designed to give students an introduction to business finance to enable them to contribute to the process of creating value through out each and every unit of their organizations.
 It will also give students an understanding of the language used by accountants and how financial statements fit together in predicting and controlling outcomes.
 It will explain, in a practical way, the financial statements of an organisation and how to read and understand them including the impacts of basic accounting concepts such as depreciation, cost behaviour, cash flow, working capital and budgeting.

-By raising financial awareness of all persons involved in the decision making process, managers are posed to better manage businesses’ revenues, costs, profits and cash.
+By raising financial awareness of all persons involved in the decision-making process, managers are posed to better manage businesses’ revenues, costs, profits and cash.
 Students on this programme will also be able to use their new financial knowledge to make more effective decisions.

 This course will cover basic financial principles and provide generic financial management tools necessary for decision making.
 Learning is achieved via examples, which reinforce the theory, and topic-related internationally acclaimed case studies which successfully simplify the financial topic for the non-financial person.
 Students will also go through a highly interactive board game, which allows them to experience how transactions affect the balance sheet and profit and loss account over two (2) financial years.